 Testing for an air mattress leak

-Air mattresses have to hold air under pressure from the weight of a sleeping camper.
+Air mattresses have to hold air under pressure from the weight of sleeping campers.
 There is a lot of fabric area and seam length that needs to be airtight.

 Patching an air mattress leak is usually a simple procedure, but finding the leak can be a nuisance.

 At the beginning of each camping season, test how airtight the air mattress is.
 Inflate it at home and lie on it, or place some weight on it overnight.

 If you later notice that it has lost air, inspect it for a leak.